FimGroup/fim/FeatureList.md

     * Note2: Events types - standard event / delayed(scheduled) event
     * Start point: source connector which is the entrypoint of user request/scheduled job/event listener(not recommended)
+* Branching
+    * Branching feature is part of Flow to support dynamic step selection when processing request
+    * Format of branching in a common programming language: if/switch-case/pattern-matching/etc.
+    * Introduce pattern-matching like operators to support branching in Flow definition
+    * Current supported branching operator:
+        * @case-true
+        * @case-false
+        * @case-equals: two parameters(maybe used together with @assign function)

 ### Core model